jyellick/obc-docs/protocol-spec.md

 ./obc-peer chaincode deploy -p github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example02 -c '{"Function":"init", "Args": ["a","100", "b", "200"]}'
 ```

-With security enabled, command must be modified to pass a enrollment id of a logged in user with the `-u` parameter.
+With security enabled, the command must be modified to pass an enrollment id of a logged in user with the `-u` parameter.
 An example is below.

 ```
 ./obc-peer chaincode deploy -u jim -p github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example02 -c '{"Function":"init", "Args": ["a","100", "b", "200"]}'